Skip to contents

 The package website contains information on the caribouMetrics package.
 Here you can find documentation for each function and the following articles/vignettes/tutorials:

-• Bayesian Demographic Projection: Project demographic rates and population growth based on the national demographic model and local caribou observations.
+• Bayesian Demographic Projection: Estimate and project demographic rates and population growth using a Bayesian model informed by national demographic-disturbance relationships and local demographic data.

 • Disturbance Metrics: Calculate buffered anthropogenic disturbance and fire disturbance percentages for a given area.